We'll get back to you quickly

 x number of engagements X $ 0.25 = $ per Influencer post

 With influencers helping brands achieve results upwards of $25,000 in value from their post’s engagement, it’s clear that this is an effective tool for brands to make their mark on social media.
+Listen to our selling under the influence podcast here.

 Explore more related industry blogs